One of the best ways to take care of your unborn baby is to take good care of yourself. Here are some resources that may help.

 Care is available for families who experience pregnancy loss, stillbirth or newborn death.
 Ask your healthcare provider.

-Consult our Revenue Cycle department for any questions regarding your Clinic or Hospital bill.
-Lab work and ultrasound are billed separately as they are performed.
+- Answering questions regarding your clinic or hospital bill.
+Note: Lab work and ultrasound are billed separately as they are performed.
 They are not delayed until final clinic or hospital bills are mailed.

 Car seat checks